apycazo/jander-angularjs/template-simple/readme.md

-This is an example of a minimum angularjs structure, for details check this page.
+This is an example of a minimum angularjs structure, for details check here: https://www.jander.es/doc/javascript__angularjs-basic